Why did Michael betray Tommy?

 The friendship between Michael and Tommy dates back to their childhood, where they grew up together in the same neighborhood.
 Over the years, they built a successful business empire, earning the respect and admiration of their peers.
 Their partnership seemed unbreakable, until now.

-Speculation is rife as to why Michael would turn his back on his closest friend.
-Some believe it may be due to a disagreement over a business deal gone sour, while others suggest personal differences may have played a role.
-The truth remains elusive, leaving many wondering what could have driven Michael to such drastic measures.
+Speculations are rife as to why Michael would turn his back on his closest friend.
+Some believe it could be a result of a power struggle within the company, with Michael seeking to take control and assert his dominance.
+Others suggest that personal differences or conflicts of interest may have driven a wedge between the once inseparable duo.

 FAQ:

-A: Michael and Tommy have been friends since childhood, sharing a bond that seemed unbreakable until this shocking betrayal.
+A: Michael and Tommy have been friends since their childhood, growing up together in the same neighborhood.